 Abnormal results may be due to:

 - Changes in your ECG that may mean there is a blockage in the arteries that supply your heart (coronary artery disease)

 When you have an abnormal exercise stress test, you may have other tests performed on your heart such as:

 Stress tests are generally safe.
 Some people may have chest pain or may faint or collapse.
 A heart attack or dangerous irregular heart rhythm is rare.

 People who are more likely to have such complications are often already known to have heart problems, so they are not given this test.

 Balady GJ, Morise AP.
 Exercise electrocardiographic testing.
 In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli MD, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2019:chap 13.

-Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
-Internal review and update on 10/18/19 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Reviewed By: Thomas S. Metkus, MD, Assistant Professor of Medicine and Surgery, Johns Hopkins University School of Medicine, Baltimore, MD.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 Editorial update 09/28/2021.